 - Satisfy the prerequisites described above.

 - Complete 30 credits of approved graduate coursework.
-(Credits from an M.Sc. program, either UBC or equivalent, are included.
+(Credits from an M.Sc. program, either UBC or equivalent, can be counted towards this requirement.
 Mathematics courses numbered 399 and below are not eligible.)

 - Pass the qualifying exam within two years of starting the program.
 (See below.)